ngless-toolkit/ngless/docs/sources/Functions.rst

 - ``.bz2``: bzip2 compression
 - ``.xz``: xz compression
 - ``.zstd``: ZStandard compression (since NGLess 1.1)

+If given, the argument ``compress_level`` can be control the compression level.
+Its exact meaning depends on the algorithm used, but it generally a small number (1 to 9) with smaller numbers corresponding to less compression (but potentially faster).

 Comments can be added with the ``comment`` argument (a free form string), or a list of ``auto\_comments``: